pcabezal/pcabezal/README.md

-<h2 align="center">Welcome to my github!
+<h1 align="center">Welcome to my github!
 <br>
-Stay awhile, and listen...</h2>
+Stay awhile, and listen...</h1>
 <p>

-<h3>I'm currently working on a death location tracker API for randomly generated levels in the upcoming indie game Dizzy Ballers!</h3>
+<h4>I'm currently working on a death location tracker API for randomly generated levels in the upcoming indie game Dizzy Ballers!</h4>
 <p>
-<strong>Here are some of my favorite projects:</strong>
+<strong>Here are some of my favorite projects, all repos are public:</strong>
 <br>
 <strong><a href="https://pcabezal.github.io/nasaPOD/">NASA Astronomy Photos of the Day</a></strong>: Slideshow which cycles through random photos of the day from the official NASA API.
 <br>